Ahdak/blog/_posts/2019-09-09-effective-java-part-1.md

 ---
 layout: post
-title: "Effective Java - 3rd Edition - Part 1"
+title: "Effective Java - 3rd Edition - Creating and destroying objects"
 date: 2019-09-09
 excerpt: "What are the best practices for Java developer ?"
 tags: Java Effective-Java Best-Practices